BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 In 1994, Porges developed and proposed one of the most commonly used theories on Stress Responsiveness in present day.

-It is a trans-disciplinary synthesis weaving together evolutionary biology, neurophysiology, observable behaviour, with clinical insights into a framework for understanding how our nervous system states drive our behaviour in the world and with one another.
+It is a trans-disciplinary synthesis weaving together evolutionary biology, neurophysiology, observable behaviour, with clinical insights into a framework for understanding how our nervous system states drive our behaviour in the modern world and with one another.

 This model updates and builds on prior conceptualizations predicated on the notion of the body's need for homeostasis, allostasis, and autonomic balance.